top of page

 TRUE MAHOGANY describes the timber of any Mahogany family genus other than Swietenia.

-There are many species of mahogany other than Swietenia that are just as good tone woods and quite suitable for the manufacturing of musical instruments such as acoustic and electric guitars, and drums.
+There are many species in the Mahogany family other than Swietenia that are perfectly acceptable substitutes for American mahogany including for the manufacturing of musical instruments such as acoustic and electric guitars, and drums.

 Guarea

 Guarea thompsonii is found in west Africa and is endemic to Cameroon, Congo, Gabon, Ghana, Ivory Coast, Kenya, Liberia, Niger, Nigeria, and Zaire.
-It's timber is usually traded as GUAREA.
+Timber from this species is usually pinkish-brown with interlocked grain.
+Its timber is usually traded as Dark Bosse, or Black Guarea.
 Timber uses include boat building, cabinetmaking, canoes, carvings, furniture, veneer, joinery, and musical instruments.

 References:

 Guarea cedrata is native to western and central Africa, and can be found in Cameroon, Congo, Ghana, Ivory Coast, Liberia, Nigeria, Sierra Leone, Uganda, and Zaire.
-Timber from this species is traded as LIGHT BOSSE or PINK MAHOGANY.
+Timber from this species is traded as Light Bosse, Pink Mahogany, or sometimes Scented Mahogany.
 It is used mainly as veneer as well as for furniture, cabinetry, flooring, boat building, musical instruments, and turned objects.
 G. cedrata shares similarities in appearance to Sapeli mahogany (Entandropphragma cylindricum) and is often used for the backs and sides of acoustic guitars.
-American luthier supplies company Stewmac sells Guarea veneer and body blanks as BOSSE CEDAR.
+American luthier supplies company Stewmac sells Guarea veneer and body blanks as Bosse Cedar.

 References:

 Guarea guidonia (formerly Guarea grandifolia) extends from Mexico, throughout Central America, to northern South America, reaching the central and western Amazon River Basin.
 It can be found in Argentina, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, French Guiana, Guyana Haiti, Honduras, Leeward Is., Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Suriname, Trinidad-Tobago, and Venezuela.
-The wood has fine or medium texture with straight grain that is sometimes intercrossed.
-It is traded as CRAMANTEE or AMERICAN MUSKWOOD.
-In the United States the timber is used as a direct alternative to Swietenia (American mahogany) with the same uses.
-The timber is used to make furniture, cabinets, closets, doors, doorframes, windows, moldings, veneers, floors, and lathed objects.
+The wood is pinkish to reddish-brown, with a fine or medium texture, with straight grain that is sometimes intercrossed.
+It has many Spanish names but is known in English as Cramantee or American Muskwood.
+The timber is used to make furniture, cabinets, closets, doors, doorframes, windows, moldings, railing, veneers, floors, and lathed objects.
+In the United States the timber is consciously used as a direct replacement for Swietenia (American mahogany) with the same uses.

 References: